 Do you understand copyright?
 Most people don’t.
 And in most cases, you don’t need to worry about most cases of copyright infringement like taking images off Google Image search.
 I mean, who’s going to go through the trouble of suing you?
-However, if you’re running a business, it’s absolutely critical that you follow the law, because your use will be commercial, and that makes you a juicier target to sue.
+However, if you’re running a business, it’s absolutely critical that you follow the law.
 To explain this issue, let me tell you the fateful story of a young man named, “Vanilla Ice.”

 The Story of Vanilla Ice

 Vanilla Ice was a rapper that was famous in the 90s.
 He wore big baggy pants, had a ridiculous hairdo, and he was white, which was rare for a rapper.
 He was one of the hottest musicians during his day because of his hit single, “Ice Ice Baby” (watch it!).